Experts explain red light vs blue light therapy – which treatment is right for your skin?

 Rosie Waters

-With an impressive 18 years’ experience in the aesthetics industry coupled with her passion for making patients feel and look great, Rosie has built up a long list of loyal patients.
-She has been with the Waterhouse Young team for over seven years.
+With an impressive 18 years of experience in the aesthetics industry, coupled with her passion for making patients feel and look great, Rosie has built up a long list of loyal patients.
+When we first published this article, she had been with the Waterhouse Young team for more than seven years.

-"Yes, it is possible to use red and blue light therapy simultaneously or in tandem," says Dr Zamani.
+In short, yes.
+"It is possible to use red and blue light therapy simultaneously or in tandem," Dr Zamani confirms.
 "This approach, known as combination light therapy, can offer synergistic benefits for certain skin conditions.
 For example, combining red and blue light therapy can help reduce acne by targeting both the bacteria that cause acne and the inflammation associated with the condition."

 Dr Gross is a huge fan of combining both light treatments.
 He even designed his at-home mask with a setting that combines both.
 "Red and blue light work exceptionally well together," he says.
 "Using them at the same time can cut your treatment time in half."